abelsensors/zephyr/samples/drivers/FXL6408/README.rst

 Requirements
 ************

-For the sample to work, the FXL6408 I2C adres must be configured as 0x43.
+For the sample to work, the FXL6408 I2C address must be configured as 0x43.
 Furtermore, to showcase writing to the expanders pins, there must be LEDs connected to pins 4-7.